francisdb/vpinball-floating-scores/README.md

 ## TODO

+* Currently, the `FloatingText` class requires `lampz.frametime` to be calculated which we did not include in this repository.
 * Explain how to add this to non-rom based tables.
 * Switch to using the NVRAM callback instead of polling the NVRAM.
 * Creating some kind of table patcher in vpxtool to automate this process.